Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Introduction

-Recent development has focused on methods to improve the efficiency of the initial literature screening, including processes that reduce the human workload through question-specific predictive models built on an initial set of human reviewer labels\cite{Frunza2010,Bannach-Brown2019}, expanded to include other kinds of meta-data\cite{Olorisade2019} and applications that update the prioritisation of abstracts in an iterative feedback process \cite{Jonnalagadda2013,Miwa2014,Kontonatsios2020,Bravo2021}, or expansion of the articles for consideration using a similarity space and initial human selected abstracts \cite{Pham2021}.
-Recent machine learning studies for automation of systematic reviews focus on alternative machine learning approaches to building these task/question specific models, with Convolutional Neural Networks (CNNs) \cite{Dinter2021a}, and Transformer Networks \cite{Aum2021}.
+There have been many efforts to build general software applications that assist in the systematic review process.
+Initial approaches focused on algorithms and tools that would improve and refine database literature searches, including the use of empirical studies into methods for refining search terms and strategies \cite{Wilczynski2004,Zdravevski2019,Weier2020}, automated query generation\cite{Scells2020}, and machine learning models that emulated the identification of articles of \emph{clinical importance}\cite{Aphinyanaphongs2005}.
+Most focus has been on methods to improve the efficiency of the initial literature screening, labelling articles as either relevant or irrelevant based on title and abstract alone.
+This includes processes that reduce the human workload through question-specific predictive models built on an initial set of human reviewer labels\cite{Frunza2010,Bannach-Brown2019}, expanded to include other kinds of meta-data\cite{Olorisade2019} and applications that update the prioritisation of abstracts in an iterative feedback process \cite{Jonnalagadda2013,Miwa2014,Kontonatsios2020}, or expansion of the articles for consideration using a similarity space and initial human selected abstracts \cite{Pham2021}.
+Recent machine learning studies for automation of systematic review focus on alternative machine learning approaches to building task/question specific models, including the use of Convolutional Neural Networks (CNNs) \cite{Dinter2021a}, and Transformer Networks \cite{Aum2021}.
 Multiple studies are making incremental steps toward more general models that reuse what has been learned from previous systematic reviews in different kinds of transfer learning.
 This includes learning document embeddings that capture information relevant to literature filtering\cite{Kontonatsios2020}, and clustering candidate article abstracts with the articles from previous literature reviews to identify high-quality candidates\cite{Cawley2020}.

 However, there is some question as to whether these tools provide any real value to systematic review teams\cite{Gartlehner2019}.
 The tools Abstrackr\cite{Wallace2012} and EPPI-Reviewer\cite{Thomas2010} can both be trained on custom datasets to filter articles toward a subset for human reviewers.
 Independent evaluation has indicated that these tools will reduce the burden on human reviewers by a maximum of 50-60\%, respectively.
 However, on some research questions, they perform considerably worse\cite{Tsou2020}.
 Arguably, the biggest challenge for this approach is the requirement for an initial set of labelled data for the specific question that is large enough to provide a viable model\cite{Aum2021}.